 To access the money in your account, you can either use your FSA Debit Card at the time of service, or you can file a claim form requesting reimbursement for eligible, out-of-pocket expenses.
 Please be aware that reimbursement checks issued from DBS have a 180-day expiration date.

 Reimbursements for Dependent Care expenses can be accessed by mailing/faxing claim forms to DBS, submitting claim information online or submitting via DBS’ mobile phone application.

 You can only make mid-year changes to these accounts if you experience a qualifying event as defined by the IRS.

 Note: Remember, you must re-enroll in the Flexible Spending Account (FSA) each year during Annual Enrollment.
 Your FSA enrollment will not automatically carry over from year to year.
 If you choose not to re-enroll during annual enrollment, your account will automatically CANCEL on December 31.

 There will be a grace period immediately following the end of the Plan Year for both Health Care and Dependent Care Spending Accounts.
 This extension will provide participants additional time to incur expenses for reimbursement from the previous year’s account.
 The grace period will be available after the end of the Plan Year from January 1st through March 15th.
 To use previous year funds you must pay for the services then file an FSA claim.
-The BENNY card cannot be used to pay for services with funds from the previous year.

 Filing FSA Claims